 Amanda: I’m not sure if the rest of the world would know but as part of popular culture here in Australia we’ve recently all been watching a small series on TV inspired by Australian Surf Pop Culture from the 70′s/80′s called Puberty Blues.
 Puberty Blues was a book released in the very late 70′s and focuses on a teenage girl growing up a Sydney beach suburb and her adventures hanging out with boys in the local surf community.
 This editorial took some of those elements into play by including the stereo-typical 70′s Panel Van, Lover flared jeans and our blonde haired gap toothed model Melissa Davies.

 Yes, speaking of Melissa, she must have been the perfect fit?

 Nat: Yeah Melissa was great, very friendly & comfortable in her own skin.
 Also I would like to thank Summer from Busy Models for letting me book Melissa for this project, she has shown a lot of faith in me considering I’m pretty fresh to the game.

 The fashion of this shoot played an important role establishing that connection to the suburban beach community of the seventies, and we think you did an amazing job.
 What pieces were your favorites?

 Amanda: Favorite pieces from the story include the iconic Lover Flared jeans, retro inspired Roxy wetsuit and Zoe Karssen ‘Boys’ print tee.
-The tee was inspired by design of whetstones used for knife sharpening.
+It really helped to have a very precise eyebrow razor SmashGoods Eyebrow Razor Eyebrow Shaver to help prepare just before the shoot.
 Each of these pieces representing key elements in the Puberty Blues story telling aesthetic.